Arts at St. John’s

 Monday 19 May at 7pm

-Sextet concert, featuring Andrea Abel (flute), Gabriel Henkin (clarinet), Madeline Hocking (violin), Clara Cho (cello), Jonathan Collazo (percussion), and Nacho Ojeda (piano).
-Contemporary music repertoire (music composed in the last 50 years).
+Join Sixth Degree Sextet, featuring Andrea Abel (flute), Gabe Henkin (clarinet), Madeline Hocking (violin), Clara Cho (cello), Jonathan Collazo (percussion), and Nacho Ojeda (piano), for an evening of dynamic contemporary music.

 Thursday 22 May at 7pm

-Muses on the Hudson presents pianist Andrei Koroveinikov.
+Muses on the Hudson presents pianist Ilya Itin.

 Saturday 24 May at 2pm